 ISA 805 (Revised), effective for periods ending on or after 15 December 2016, addresses special considerations in two categories:

-Single financial statement: An audit of one financial statement — for example, a balance sheet only, an income statement only, or a statement of cash receipts and disbursements.
+A single financial statement engagement is an audit of one financial statement (for example, a balance sheet only, an income statement only, or a statement of cash receipts and disbursements).
 The single statement may be prepared under a general purpose or special purpose framework.

-Specific element, account, or item: An audit of a specific component of a financial statement.
+A specific element, account, or item engagement is an audit of a specific component of a financial statement.
 Examples include:

 The specific element may be a single item, several items, or a component of an item.
 It includes related disclosures (notes).
 When ISA 805 refers to “specific elements,” it means these elements together with any related notes.